 1. Choose Protocol: If your site has SSL (Secure Sockets Layer), then please choose the HTTPS protocol.
 Otherwise, leave it as

-2. Choose Domain: If you have multiple domain regisreted/DNS pointed to this hosting, you can choose the domain to install the WordPress.
+2. Choose Domain: If you have multiple domains registered/DNS pointed to this hosting, you can choose the domain to install the WordPress.

-1. Site Name: Type your Website Title here.
+1. Site Name: Type your website’s title here.

-3. Enable Multisite (WPMU): If This feature will Enable Multisite option for your WordPress blog.
+3. Enable Multisite (WPMU): This feature will enable the multisite option for your WordPress blog.

-Enter admin username, password and email to create an account on your WordPress with Administrative role.
+Enter admin username, password, and email to create an account on your WordPress with an Administrative role.

 Here you can select the language for your WordPress site.
 You can select your preferred language among over 35 languages supported by WordPress.